 Avoiding a Wash Sale

-Unfortunately, the guidelines about what a “substantially identical” security is are not very specific.
+Unfortunately, the guidelines regarding what a “substantially identical” security is are not very specific.
 The easiest way to avoid wash sales is to create a long-term investing strategy involving few asset sales and not trying to time the market.
 Creating a diversified portfolio is generally a good strategy for investors.

 What to Do After Selling an Asset at a Loss